SAP/fundamental-tools/doc/app.md

 - App server is RFC connected with ABAP system and the programming model is therefore still ABAP, with ABAP data structures, only in another programming language.

-- Therefore a nice opportunity for ABAP developers to do also NodeJS, Python or Java
+- Nice opportunity for ABAP developers to start with NodeJS, Python or Java

-- By default ABAP stateful, so that COMMIT BAPI can be invoked after CHANGE BAPI for example
+- By default ABAP stateful, COMMIT BAPI can be invoked after CHANGE BAPI for example

-- ABAP API adaptations, extensions, choreography, orchestration, caching etc. can be added here, covering industry or customer specific requirements for example
+- ABAP API adaptations, extensions, choreography, orchestration, caching etc. can be added here, covering industry or customer specific requirements

-- The server logic sometimes need access to ABAP data stuctures at field level and `abap get|call` commands can help here with [call templates](../abap-api-tools/README.md#abap-function-module-call-template)
+- The server logic sometimes need access to ABAP data stuctures at field level. `abap get` and `call` commands can help here with [call templates](../abap-api-tools/README.md#abap-function-module-call-template)

 ### View Model

 Via server routes, ABAP data structures reach the View-Model, now in JSON format.
-The programming language is now JavaScript but the business logic processing can be still done the ABAP way, like calling BAPI COMMIT after BAPI CHANGE, now via server routes.
+The programming language is now JavaScript but the business logic processing can be still done the ABAP way.
+Calling BAPI COMMIT after BAPI CHANGE still possible for example, via server routes now.

-- Modern object oriented JavaScript makes layer also this level doable by ABAP developers, interested in TypeScript for example.
+- Modern object oriented JavaScript makes also this layer doable by ABAP developers interested in JavaScript
-- The same logic can be implemented at app server or View Model level.
-With JavaScript servers, the same code can be used at either level.
+- One the same logic can run on app server or View Model level.
+With JavaScript servers, even the same code can be shifted back and forth, between app server and view model.

 The model pattern depends on ABAP API structure and app requirements and may look like this: